-The Irish World Academy of Music and Dance offers a suite of taught postgraduate and two undergraduate programmes in both music and dance.
-Together with the MA Ethnochoreology, MA Ethnomusicology, MA Festive Arts and MA Irish Traditional Dance Performance programmes, other Master of Arts Degrees are available in Classical String Performance, Chant and Ritual Song, Community Music, Contemporary Dance Performance, Irish Traditional Music Performance, Music Education and Music Therapy.
-Lunchtime concerts, seminar series, artists-in-residence, visiting guest lecturers and tutors, and a strong research community of doctoral students in ethnochoreology and other related fields of research, all contribute to providing a rich learning, research and artistic environment for students of ethnochoreology.
+The Irish World Academy of Music and Dance offers a suite of taught postgraduate and undergraduate programmes in dance, music, voice and festival.
+Together with the MA Ethnochoreology, MA Irish Traditional Dance Performance, MA Irish Dance Studies, and MA Ethnomusicology programmes, other Master of Arts programmes are available in Classical String Performance, Ritual Chant and Song, Community Music, Contemporary Dance Performance, Irish Traditional Music Performance, Irish Music Studies, Festive Arts, Music Education and Music Therapy.
+Lunchtime concerts, seminar series, artists-in-residence, visiting guest lecturers and tutors, and a strong research community of doctoral students in Ethnochoreology and other related fields of research, all contribute to providing a rich learning, research and artistic environment for students of Ethnochoreology.